 - Pinterest groups where you help promote each other’s pins, which in turn brings traffic.

-- Collaboration groups which may provide guest post opportunities.
+- Collaboration groups that may provide guest post opportunities.

 - Other related groups to help you grow traffic and your social media accounts, as well as discuss travel blogging.